AnyLog-co/documentation/examples/Network setup.md

 run tcp server !external_ip 3548 !ip 3548   # The connection to the network nodes run rest server !ip 3549  # Enable REST calls

+# Use SQLite as system dbms
-connect dbms psql anylog@127.0.0.1:demo 5432 system_query # Use SQLite as system dbms
+connect dbms system_query where type = sqlite and memory = true  # Use SQLite as system dbms

  # Sync the blockchain data from the master every 30 seconds
 run blockchain sync where source = master and time = 30 seconds and dest = file and connection = !master_node # Sync the blockchain data